 Step Two: Choose the right font for your MS Word CV

-Selecting the right font when creating a CV in Microsoft Word can go a long way to helping the document look professional.
+Selecting the right font for your CV can go a long way to helping the document look professional.

 My favourite Microsoft Word CV fonts are: